-The Student Accounts Office is committed to providing efficient, courteous service to the campus community with a friendly staff knowledgeable on federal, State, SUNY and campus regulations and policies.
-Responsibilities include accurately billing and collecting tuition and fee revenue for every registered student, distributing Federal, State and private financial aid funds to individual student accounts, and appropriately refunding excess aid directly to the student or back into the financial aid program.
-In addition, Student Accounts disseminates information to the families of our students relevant to the Tax Relief Act of 1997 for the Lifetime Learning and American Opportunity Income Tax Credit, and provides information sessions at each of the Summer, Spring, and International Student Orientation programs as well as EDP's JEWEL program.
+The Student Accounts Office is committed to providing efficient, courteous service to the campus community with a friendly staff knowledgeable on federal.
+State.
+SUNY and campus regulations and policies.
+Responsibilities include accurately billing and collecting tuition and fee revenue for every registered student, distributing Federal.
+State and private financial aid funds to individual student accounts, and appropriately refunding excess aid directly to the student or back into the financial aid program.
+In addition.
+Student Accounts disseminates information to the families of our students relevant to the Tax Relief Act of 1997 for the Lifetime Learning and American Opportunity Income Tax Credit, and provides information sessions at each of the Summer, Spring, and International Student Orientation programs as well as EDP's JEWEL program.

-Seated: Lynn Bowers; in back, from left to right: Lori Rickerson, Dana Mleczko, Angie Astry, Pat Ippolito, Megan Mackowiak, and Mary Jo Rusch
+Seated, from left to right: Gale Verhague and Angie Astry; in back, from left to right: Megan Mackowiak, Lori Rickerson, Mindy Ostrander, Wendy Decker, Lynn Bowers and Pat Ippolito